THE BLOG WHAT'S NEW?

 Preparing for Change: Alternatives to Foam Fire Extinguishers as 2025 Ban Approaches

-Here are some recommended alternatives for various industry needs:
+Here are some recommended alternatives for various industry needs if your business has C8 foam fire extinguishers on site:

 1. General Building Safety